 By studying this programme you will engineer a better future.
-Accredited by the Institution of Mechanical Engineers (IMechE), our Mechanical Engineering degree can help you gain chartered status, as well as equipping you with a range of skills.
+Our MSc Mechanical Engineering degree can equip you with a range of skills.

 Advance your knowledge and understanding, develop your critical thinking and prepare to work across a range of organisations with our MSc Mechanical Engineering course.

 You will engage in independent study and systematic enquiry at an advanced level, developing new skills and becoming capable of undertaking mechanical engineering tasks using the latest technologies.
 You'll also work on industry-standard complex analytical tools such as Matlab/Simulink, CATIA, Ansys and ADAMS Mechanisms.
 You will work collaboratively with tutors, practitioners, theorists and designers, equipping you with everything you need to launch your career.

 In the UK, companies such as Jaguar Land Rover, BMW and Honda require a constant supply of highly-skilled engineers with the kind of fully-rounded experience which our course will give you.

 In addition to further academic research opportunities, career prospects are expected to keep pace with the rapid advances in computer aided methods and intelligent technologies, hence, there is expected to be continuing demand for competent, versatile postgraduates who can design and implement innovative solutions for industry.

 Our next Open Day for this course will take place on Sunday 24 November.
 Register your interest and we'll send an email update nearer the time.
 Visit us to see our facilities and speak to our staff and students.